SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 | type                   | columnTypes               |

 > [!NOTE]
-> Please name columns according to the appropiate column naming convention
+> Please name columns according to the appropriate column naming convention

 ### Column Naming Conventions

 Column Names must adhere to the following rules:
 - Can't contain "!".
-- Can't start with a digit, period, minus sign or question mark.
+- Can't start with a digit, period, minus sign, or question mark.
 - Can't contain any space or any nonalphanumeric characters except "_" or "\".
 - Can't look like either type of cell reference.
   - A1 mode cell reference with 1 to 3 characters followed by 1 to 5 digits (for example, A3 F02563, ZZZ12).